- Try LibBF online.

 dependency on other libraries.
 It is not the fastest library nor the

-smaller but it tries to be simple while using asymptotically optimal
+smallest but it tries to be simple while using asymptotically optimal

 algorithms.
 The basic arithmetic operations have a near linear running